sneha-balamurali/fpga/introduction/setup_guide.md

 echo -n "all:{ system_wrapper.bit }" >  system_wrapper.bif
 bootgen -image system_wrapper.bif -arch zynq -process_bitstream bin -o system_wrapper.bit.bin -w
 ```
 3. Transfer the .bit file to the Red Pitaya.
 On Linux/macOS, you can use `scp`; on Windows you can use WinSCP or an equivalent tool.
-You can repalce the "led_blink.bit.bin" with what you want to call the file:
+You can replace the "led_blink.bit.bin" with what you want to call the file:
 ```bash
 scp system_wrapper.bit.bin root@rp-xxxxxx.local:/root/led_blink.bit.bin
 ```